allure-framework/allure-gradle/README.md

 ### What if I have both JUnit5, JUnit4, and CucumberJVM on the classpath?

 By default, `allure-gradle` would detect all of them and apply all the listeners yielding 3 reports.
-If you need only one or two, specify the required ones via `adapters {...}` block.
+If you need only one or two, specify the required ones via `frameworks {...}` block.

 ### Adding custom results for reporting